 There is a $25 discount for FGCU Students, Alumni, and Faculty/Staff.

 The material is Barron's GRE (latest edition).
 It will be included in the price if you register before January 31, 2020.
 After this date registrants are required to purchase the book prior to starting the course.Important: The workshop fee is non-refundable after a minimum of 11 registrants.
-There is a maximum of 30 seats for the GRE Review Workshop and registration will close when this number is met or on February 7, 2020.
-REGISTER HERE
+The minimum number of registrants has been met and the participants will soon receive an email with room assingments There is a maximum of 30 seats for the GRE Review Workshop and registration will close when this number is met or on February 7, 2020.

 A New Jersey native, Mr. Propert earned a BA in Mathematics from Lycoming College in Pennsylvania and his M.Ed. from the University of South Florida.